Prepare for Day Hiking

 Ramp up your fitness and commit to a series that will get you out hiking every weekend.
 It is designed for people who are currently active, but want to prepare for big summer goals.
 At the end of the program, you can expect to complete level 5 hikes and more.
 Includes weekly training sessions led by a certified trainer, 3 workshops on a fitness or hiking topic and a day hike in the mountains each weekend, progressing in distance and elevation each week.
 Prerequisite: moderate physical condition (ability to comfortably complete a level 3 hike).
 Includes: guide, fitness trainer, 3 evening workshops, 8 x 1-hour evening training session, 8 x full-day weekend hike.

-Are bears, cougars, or other animals keeping you out of the backcountry?
-Conquer your fears with information.
-Learn about bear signs and behaviours, how to avoid them, and what to do when you do meet an animal on the trail.
-Then get outside!
+Don't let your fear of bears, cougars or other animals keep you out of the backcountry.
+In this 2-hour lecture, learn about bear signs and behaviours, how to avoid them and what to do when you do meet an animal on the trail.
+Prerequisite: none.
+Includes: instructor.

 Ever wondered how 'Mantracker' tracks his prey?
 Join us for an introductory course taught by a Search and Rescue expert.
 This weekend course will be a blend of classroom and outdoor practical field exercises, designed to set you up with the skills you need to be able to detect, read and follow tracks and signs in the backcountry.
 Prerequisite: none.
 Includes: certified instructor, course manual, course completion certificate.